 - a) Lands designated Neighbourhood Commercial may be zoned to permit: - i.
 Small-scale retail and service commercial uses; - ii.
 Community facilities; - iii.
 Restaurants; - iv.
+Business and professional offices; and, a) The Neighbourhood Commercial Designation, identified on Schedule 3D, on Green Lane, east of Murrell Boulevard, shall be developed in an integrated manner with the adjacent Residential Mixed Use Designation.
+A supermarket or grocery store is permitted at this location to a maximum floor area of 2,500 square metres.

-Business and professional offices; and, Multi-unit residential dwellings if located above non-residential development. - b) The list of permitted uses may be further refined through the Zoning By-law to ensure that new development is appropriate in the context of the adjacent and surrounding community.
+- v.
+Multi-unit residential dwellings if located above non-residential development. - b) The list of permitted uses may be further refined through the Zoning By-law to ensure that new development is appropriate in the context of the adjacent and surrounding community.

-- a) Neighbourhood Commercial areas shall be between 1 and 5 hectares in size. - b) The Secondary Plan process and the implementing Zoning By-law shall specify minimum and maximum store (or unit) sizes, to ensure the planned function of lands designated Neighbourhood Commercial is achieved and maintained.
+- Neighbourhood Commercial areas shall be between 1 and 5 hectares in size. - b) The Secondary Plan process and the implementing Zoning By-law shall specify minimum and maximum store (or unit) sizes, to ensure the planned function of lands designated Neighbourhood Commercial is achieved and maintained.